Spandau Citadel

 Spandau Citadel, Renaissance fortress in Haselhorst, Berlin, Germany.

-Construction of the fortress began in 1594 under architects Francesco Chiaramella de Gandino and Rocco Guerrini, replacing an earlier medieval structure from 1157.
+Construction of the fortress started in 1594 under architects Francesco Chiaramella de Gandino and Rocco Guerrini, replacing an older medieval structure from 1157.
+The citadel served for centuries as a military stronghold and later as an ammunition depot into the twentieth century.

 Location: Berlin